n3ovice/mythic/markDown/mythicOverview.md

 the attention of any Draco-Cultists.
 Unknown to most, there are members of other Draco-Cults, in service to some of the other dragons.

+- Knowledge Check
+  - 22 There are cultists at work near [Castle Heron](#castle-heron) that do the bidding of a **Silver Dragon** in the south

+### University of Lutra

+[Lutra](#lutra) is home to one of the only two major schools of higher learning in [the kingdom](#the-kingdom), the other being the [Gratz School](#grats) in [the capital](#blackstone).
+The school has three major segments; **The Martial College** which trains many capable knights and officers, **The Arcanum** which is the only formal school for learning magic and **The Gabson College** which is a minor but famous culinary and animal husbandry school.

+The school also boasts the largest singular library in the kingdom, **Kongalee Library**.

+### Gratz

+**The Gratz School** is a large college in [Blackstone](#blackstone) that produces squires, soldiers, officers and even knights.
+The school was transformed after the entire faculty quit in protest forty years ago and new instructors were selected primarily from the royals houses and [the Draco Cults](#the-draco-cults).

+### The Kimbree

+The most fearsome orcish tribe in the south.
+The Orcs from travel from all over to join banners with the Kimbree.
+They are constantly pillaging and terrorizing the southlands.

+- Knowledge Check
+  - 10 The Kimbree will happily take, buy and sell slaves
+  - 13 **Warlord Zab Bata** leads _the Kimbree_
+  - 18 Members of [the Draco-Cults](#the-draco-cults) can move freely amongst the Kimbree war camps.
+  - 24 More than anything else, the Kimbree are after clean water, or magic that can rid their springs of a _strange disease_ that torments Orcish young.

 ### House Heron

 One of the most powerful and largest noble houses in *The Kingdom*.